BigPolarBear1/factorization/README.md

 So just calculate an enormous factor base and then be strategic about the smooth factorization we try to find, so we can succeed with very few smooths.
 I know this works.
 I think this is probably the best way to approach it.

+Update: The more I think about this, the more I realize, that yes, finding smooths with a specific factorization is a lot more feasible now.
+Let me write a function for this tomorrow.
+And then the size of the factor base matters a whole lot less.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>